Myers v. United States: Dissents

+The dissenters warned that an unrestricted presidential removal power could undermine the civil service system by reviving the spoils system.
+They said that broad presidential removal authority might be appropriate for Cabinet officers but not for officials performing adjudicatory or quasi-judicial functions, such as members of the Interstate Commerce Commission and the Federal Trade Commission.

-In a lengthy dissent, Justice McReynolds used an equally exhaustive analysis of quotes from members of the Constitutional Convention and, writing that he found no language in the Constitution or in the notes from the Convention intended to grant the President the "illimitable power" to fire every appointed official "as caprice may suggest" in the entire government, with the exception of judges.
+In a lengthy dissent, Justice McReynolds used an equally exhaustive analysis of quotes from members of the Constitutional Convention and, writing that he found no language in the Constitution or in the notes from the Convention intended to grant the president the "illimitable power" to fire every appointed government official "as caprice may suggest".
+McReynolds said an unchecked removal power had "brought the public service to a low estate and caused insistent demand for reform," citing Daniel Webster, Henry Clay, and John C. Calhoun on the "serious evils which followed the practice of dismissing civil officers as caprice or interest dictated."

 In a separate dissent, Justice Brandeis wrote that the fundamental case deciding the power of the Supreme Court, Marbury v.
 Madison, "assumed, as the basis of decision, that the President, acting alone, is powerless to remove an inferior civil officer appointed for a fixed term with the consent of the Senate; and that case was long regarded as so deciding."

 In a third dissent, Justice Holmes noted that it was within the power of Congress to abolish the position of Postmaster entirely, not to mention to set the position's pay and duties, and he had no problem believing Congress also ought to be able to set terms of the position's occupiers.